securityfirst/tent-content/contents_en/tools/veracrypt/beginner/veracrypt.md

 Full-featured editions of **Windows** since **Windows 7** contain the **BitLocker** full-disk encryption utility.
 (This includes Windows 7 Ultimate, Windows 7 Enterprise, Windows 8 Pro, Windows 8 Enterprise and Windows 10 Pro).

-For **Mac OS X** you can use the built-in **FileVault** utility for full-disk encryption (or to encrypt just your home directory). **Mac OS X** also has a **Disk Utility** that can create encrypted volumes on USB storage devices, but you will only be able to access these volumes on a Mac.
+For **Mac OS** you can use the built-in **FileVault** utility for full-disk encryption (or to encrypt just your home directory). **Mac OS** also has a **Disk Utility** that can create encrypted volumes on USB storage devices, but you will only be able to access these volumes on a Mac.

-Both **FileVault** (for **Mac OS X**) and **BitLocker** (for **Windows**) are proprietary software.
+Both **FileVault** (for **Mac OS**) and **BitLocker** (for **Windows**) are proprietary software.
 As a result, the security they provide can not be independently verified.
 Nonetheless, it is a good idea to enable them if possible.
-You can use **VeraCrypt**, in addition to these built-in tools, to protect your most sensitive files and to move them between Linux, Mac OS X and Windows computers.
+You can use **VeraCrypt**, in addition to these built-in tools, to protect your most sensitive files and to move them between Linux, Mac OS and Windows computers.

 Many **GNU Linux** distributions, including [**Ubuntu**](http://www.ubuntu.com/), support full-disk encryption as a standard feature.
 We recommend enabling full-disk encryption when you install Linux, as it is far easier than doing so later.
 In addition, you can use the built in **Disk Utility** on most Linux distributions to create an encrypted volume on a USB storage device.
 Unlike VeraCrypt, however, this will only allow you to access your files on other Linux computers.
-You can use VeraCrypt to move files between Linux, Mac OS X and Windows.
+You can use VeraCrypt to move files between Linux, Mac OS and Windows.

 2\.
 Installing VeraCrypt
 ========================